AliShandhor/DE-10-Lite-multiple-function-calculator/README.md

 ## Video Demonstration
 A video demonstration of the project is available on YouTube: [Watch Video](https://youtu.be/FcSPLO7dj8A).

+## Disclaimer
+This project, **Multiple Function Calculator on DE-10 Lite Board**, is for educational purposes only.
+It was developed as part of LE/EECS 3201 Course at York University, Lassonde School of Engineering.

+- **Academic Integrity**: If you plan to use this project for school assignments, ensure you have **explicit permission from your professor or instructor**.
+Directly copying or submitting this work without proper understanding or authorization may violate your institution's academic integrity policies.
+- **Attribution**: Credit the original authors (Ali Shandhor and Siddhrajsinh Parmar) if you use or modify this project.

+By using this project, you agree to these terms.

 ## References
 1. Visiverify.
 (2022, December 11).
 Wallace Tree multiplier.
 VLSI Verify.
 [Link](https://visiverify.com/verilog/verilog-codes/wallace-tree-multiplier)
 2. YouTube. (n.d.).
 Route2basics.
 YouTube.
 [Link](https://www.youtube.com/@Route2basics0)